-During the current financial year, OUT has continued to support through the Director of Temeke Regional Centre various costs of attendance of secondary school in form IV, Samwel Anderson Gwemalika whose father is disabled following receipt of his request in the year 2012.
+In 2013/14 financial year, OUT has continued to support through the Director of Temeke Regional Centre various school costs of a form IV student (Samwel Anderson Gwemalika) whose father is disabled following receipt of his request in the year 2012.
 The total support has a value of Tshs.
 3,079,000/= that covers books and stationary purchase as well as tea and lunch.